vineetsemwal/zuul-customtoken/README.md

-The example demonstrate the single entry design pattern with zuul service
+# The example demonstrate the single entry design pattern with zuul service

 Application is a demo for single point entry based authentication and authorization

-Request ->Zuul(gateway Service) ---routes to--> microservices(customer-rest , product-rest)
+Request ->Zuul(gateway Service) ---routes to--> microservices(customer-rest)

 Since our gateway service is a single point entry for all requests for different services, It is a good place to do any kind of filtering, currently filter for authentication is set up here, It can be improved easily to support role based authorization